 - Insert the 8 mm tape into the 8 mm tape player, and find the spot in the tape where you want to begin the capturing process.

 - Select either "Options" or "Settings" in the video-capturing software and make sure that the output format, which could also be labeled "capture format," is MPEG-2 because it is best for burning to DVD.

 - Select "Capture" on the video-capturing software and select "Play" on the 8 mm tape player.
 When it is finished, the footage from the 8 mm tapes will be on the computer’s hard drive.

 Part 2: Convert and burn 8mm camcorder tapes to DVD

 After transferring 8 mm film to computer, use a DVD Burner software to transfer 8mm video to DVD.

-DVD Creator is the best choice to convert and burn 8mm to DVD Conversion equipment.
+DVD Creator (for Windows) or Mac DVD Creator (for Mac) is the best choice to convert and burn 8mm to DVD Conversion equipment.
 This 8mm DVD Transfer can not only convert 8mm to DVD, but also easily burn all popular video files to DVD.

 Step 1.
 Launch 8mm Tapes to DVD Converter

 Free download 8mm to DVD Transferring program from the above download link, then install and luanch it on your computer.